hedibertosilva/c--studies/README.md

         Code Segment:

             The Code segment (also known as the Text segment) stores the executable code (machine code) of the program.
 It's usally located in a read-only area of memory to prevent accidental modification.

+    => Object Lifetime:

+        - Static Storage Duration:

+            Includes all the variables that are loaded at the beginning of the program and are destroyed when the program terminates.

+            Global variables, static data members and static local variables fall into this category:

+            int globalVar;
+            class MyClass {
+                static int staticVar;
+            };
+            void myFunction() {
+                static int localVar;
+            }

+        - Thread Storage Duration:

+            Objects that exists along the lifetime of the thread they belong to.
+            They are created when a thread stats and destroyed when the thread exits.
+            Thread storage duration can be specified using the thread_local keyword.

+            thread_local int my_var;

+        - Automatic Storage Duration:

+            Objects with automatic storage duration are created at the point of definition and destroyed when the scope in which they are declated is exited.

+            These objects are also known as "local" and "stack" objects.
+            Function parameters and local non-static variables fall into this category.

+            void myFunction() {
+                int local_var;
+            };

+        - Dynamic Storage Duration:

+            Objects create by the programmers and they are allocated at runtime.
+            These objects are created using the keywords new and malloc.

+            These memory is not deallocated automatic when the scope exits needing that the programmer declarate the exact momment when this memories should be released when it's no longer needed, to avoid memory leak issues;

+            int *ptr = new int;
+            delete ptr;